Conforto’s 2-run homer in 9th lifts Mets over Marlins, 5-3

 WEB GEMS

-Former Olympic speedskating silver medalist Alvarez threw out runners at third base and home plate from his shortstop position.
-Alvarez is batting only .206 but has sparkled on defense for the Marlins.
+Former Olympic speedskating silver medalist Alvarez threw out runners at third base and home plate from his shortstop position for Miami, and won praise from manager Don Mattingly for the heads-up plays.

+“I just love the fact that he makes them,” Mattingly said.
+“And he makes them fast.
+There’s no hesitation.
+It’s like that was already preprogrammed.
+That tells me that he’s thinking ahead.”

 TRAINER’S ROOM